opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/login_and_connection/why_cant_i_obtain_the_password_for_logging_in_to_my_windows_ecs_authenticated_using_a_key_pair.rst

    -  If Cloudbase-Init has not been configured, your ECS will not allow customized configurations, and you can log in to it only by using the original image password.

    -  The ECSs created using a public image have Cloudbase-Init installed by default.
-Therefore, you do not need to install and configure Cloudbase-Init anymore.
+You do not need to install and configure Cloudbase-Init anymore.

    -  If you created your ECS by using an external image file, install and configure Cloudbase-Init.